Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

 where $\tilde\eta(x)$ is an auxiliary function that is solution of the second order differential equation

 with boundary conditions: $\tilde\eta(0,1)=\phi_{0,1}$ and the stationary profile is given by $\phi^*(x)=\phi_0+x(\phi_1-\phi_0)$.
 They also mention that all the $\tilde\eta(x)$ functions such that

 are the ones that solve the differential equation (\ref{de}) which is a bite intriguing.
-The reader can find many interesting properties and insights of this explicit quasi-potential as, for instance, the existence, uniqueness, and monotonicity of the solutions $\tilde\eta(x)$ from the differential equation (\ref{de}) at Ref.\cite{Derrida}.
+The reader can find at Ref.\cite{Derrida} many interesting properties and insights of this explicit quasipotential as, for instance, the existence, uniqueness, and monotonicity of the solutions $\tilde\eta(x)$ from the differential equation (\ref{de}).

-Let us remind that the quasi-potential for systems at equilibrium is directly related to the free energy functional that is a {\it Thermodynamic Potential}.
+Let us remind that the quasipotential for systems at equilibrium is directly related to the free energy functional that is a {\it Thermodynamic Potential}.
 That makes $V_0$ to be a fascinating object to analyze when looking for a non-equilibrium thermodynamic theory (if possible).
 For instance, let us focus just on the mathematical structure of Derrida's result.
-Please observe that the quasi-potential seems to be a local functional as it happens at equilibrium.
+Please observe that the quasipotential seems to be a local functional as it happens at equilibrium.
 However, the auxiliary field that is the solution of the second-order differential equation depends on the given $\eta(x)$ in a non-local way and on the boundary conditions.
 In our opinion, the elegant and inspiring part of this solution is how the non-local behavior that is typical in many non-equilibrium stationary states is mathematically codified.

-Later, using similar techniques, Enaud and Derrida \cite{Enaud} obtained the quasi-potential for the boundary-driven asymmetric simple exclusion process (ASEP) for the driving field aligned with the density gradient.
-They obtained a quasi-potential's mathematical form similar to the SSEP case above showed: a local functional depending on an auxiliary field and a second-order differential equation for it.
-The strategy of studying lattice models with markovian dynamics was successful, and it gave us an important reference on the structure of the quasi-potentials.
-However, up to our knowledge, these results based on Derrida's matrix technique for one-dimensional models with exclusion process are the unique ones where the quasi-potential have been exactly derived.
+Later, using similar techniques, Enaud and Derrida \cite{Enaud} obtained the quasipotential for the boundary-driven asymmetric simple exclusion process (ASEP) for the driving field aligned with the density gradient.
+They obtained a quasipotential's mathematical form similar to the SSEP case above showed: a local functional depending on an auxiliary field and a second-order differential equation for it.
+The strategy of studying lattice models with markovian dynamics was successful, and it gave us an important reference on the structure of the quasipotentials.
+However, up to our knowledge, these results based on Derrida's matrix technique for one-dimensional models with exclusion process are the unique ones where the quasipotential have been exactly derived.